Shroud1j/Django-project/README.md

-# Emotion Detection Application

-## Project Name
+# Final Project

-Emotion Detection Application using Watson NLP
+## Emotion Detection Application

-## Description
-A Python application that detects emotions from text using the Watson NLP library.
+This Final Project is an emotion detection application built using Python and the Watson NLP library.

+The application analyzes text and identifies five emotions:

+- Anger
+- Disgust
+- Fear
+- Joy
+- Sadness

+It also identifies the dominant emotion in the analyzed text.

-## Technologies
+## Technologies Used

 - Python
 - Watson NLP
 - Flask
+- unittest
-- Unit Testing
+- Pylint